Vicken von Post Totten

 Hedvig Erika ("Vicken") von Post Börjeson Totten (March 12, 1886 – June 21, 1950) was a Swedish ceramicist, sculptor, painter, and illustrator.

 She studied at the Royal Swedish Academy of Arts with Gerhard Henning, known for his pieces produced by the Royal Danish Porcelain Factory.
 She also studied in Paris.

-She illustrated the first edition of Laura Fitinghoff's children's book The Kids from Frostmofjället (1907).
+She illustrated the first edition of Laura Fitinghoff’s children's book Children from Frostmofjället (1907).
 She worked for the Rörstrand Porcelain Factory from the summer of 1915 to 1921, where she modelled approximately thirty figurines that were put into production.